eBay/maxDNN/README.md

 2. Install the external requirements above.

-3. Set up the MaxAs environment by following the instructions at: https://code.google.com/p/maxas/wiki/GettingStarted The instructions are for MS Windows, but using the Linux analog of each of the path variables works fine.
+3. Set up the MaxAs environment by following the instructions at: https://github.com/NervanaSystems/maxas/wiki/Getting-Started
+The instructions are for MS Windows, but using the Linux analog of each of the path variables works fine.

+3.b.
+Patch the maxas assembler with the patch file maxas-maxDNN.patch.
+This adds a missing texture load mode to the assembler, and will become unnecessary once the patch has been adopted by the maxas project.

+        cd /path/to/maxas
+        git apply /path/to/maxDNN/maxas-maxDNN.patch

 4. Edit maxdnn/Makefile to ensure that CUDA_PATH, CUDNN_PATH, UNITTEST_PATH, and MAXAS_PATH are correct for your system.